 The challenge of matching shoppers to the products they actually want via recommendations is a constant across the retail e-commerce landscape.
 A large, multi-brand specialty retailer came to Lily AI with a product recommendation engine that they had been working with, concerned that this engine was not able to take advantage of granular product attribute data to ensure that consumers were being presented with items that truly matched their personal style and preferences.

-This retailer turned to Lily AI and its e-commerce customer intent platform in 2021 for help.
+This retailer turned to Lily AI and its product attributes platform in 2021 for help.

 The large multi-brand retailer had been looking to offer the same benefits of in-store shopping that might come from a stylist/sales associate showing a customer similar product recommendations to what they are looking for, yet in an online platform.